AmritTalwar/barebonesNodeUserCrudAPI/readme.md

 Dependencies
 ---
-Install all dependencies by running `npm install` at project route.

-Endpoints
+Have docker and docker-compose installed.

+Services
 ---
+- Server: Run a nodejs server allowing CRUD operations over https.
+Endpoints:
     - POST /post-new-user - Post new user creds (email, username, password) as JSON
     - POST /authenticate-user - Authenticate user creds
     - GET/POST /login - Login via posting credentials or via persisted login session cookie (client side cookie)

-Database
+- Postgres: Run a postgres server to store users

+Start Services
 ---
-This API uses a pg database to store users.
-This db is containerised (see `\db\docker-compose.yml`).

-To setup the postgresql server (start + build tables), run `/bin/sh dbinit.sh` in `\db`.
+To start the server and database:
+1) `docker-compose up && ./dbinit.sh`

+N.B.
+You may need to `dbinit.sh` to be executable, to do so run `chmod +x dbinit.sh`.

 Testing
 ---
 To run the tests:
- 1) Start dev server with `npm run start:DEV`
+ 1) Start services (see above).
- 2) Goto `/db` and run `/bin/sh dbinit.sh` to start the pg db container and build the necessary tables
- 2) Run `npm test` at the project route

 N.B.
----
-This wont work on a windows machine due to how the env vars are set in `package.json`
+ 2) Run `npm test` at project route

+The tests will "clean up after themselves" (each unit tests flushes Users table).

+N.B.
+Tests need DB tables to be empty.
+A quick and cheap way to refresh all tables is by running `docker-compose down postgres && docker-compose up postgres -d && ./dbinit.sh`.